darqoo/active-background/README.md

 ## Dariusz Smoląg

-The background varies depending on the time of day.
+The background varies depending on the time of the day.

 If you click the button, you can speed up the animation.